monadius/compute-hol-light/README.md

 # Computations in HOL Light

-A collection of tools for performing computations in HOL Light with equality theorems.
+A collection of tools for performing computations in HOL Light with equational theorems.

-## Compilation of equality theorems to OCaml code
+## Compilation of equational theorems to OCaml code

-`eval_compile.hl` is a compiler which takes HOL Light equality theorems and produces OCaml functions which evaluate corresponding theorems for the given arguments.
+`eval_compile.hl` is a compiler which takes HOL Light equational theorems and produces OCaml functions which evaluate corresponding theorems for the given arguments.
 All evaluations are done with HOL Light primitive inference rules and all results are HOL Light theorems.

 See [examples/compile.hl](examples/compile.hl) for additional information and examples.
 [examples/example_out.hl](examples/example_out.hl) is an example of compiled definitions.